divio/divio-cloud-docs/reference/addons-key.rst

 Login methods
 -------------

-The Aldryn SSO addon provides three different login methods to Divio projects:
+The Aldryn SSO addon provides three different login methods to Divio applications:

 ..  image:: /images/login-options.png
-    :alt: 'Illustration of Divio project login options'
+    :alt: 'Illustration of Divio application login options'
     :width: 552

-Depending on how the project is configured, and which environment (local/test/live) it's running in, different combinations of these options will be shown (you'll never see all three at once in a real project).
+Depending on how the application is configured, and which environment (local/test/live) it's running in, different combinations of these options will be shown (you'll never see all three at once in a real application).

 The illustrated options are: